-Figure 13: Performance comparison of CSMA/CN with 802.11-like and PPR schemes.
-CSMA/CN performs much better than 802.11-like scheme.
-The relative throughput gain with CSMA/CN over PPR ranges from 10% to 30%.
+Fig. 15.
+Performance comparison of CSMA/CN scheme with 802.11-like and PPR schemes.
+The achieved throughput with CSMA/CN is significantly better than that with 802.11-like scheme.
+The relative throughput gain with CSMA/CN over PPR ranges from 10% to 30%. (a) Throughput per link. (b) Throughput of CSMA/CN versus PPR. (c) Fraction of successful bytes over the total number of transmitted bytes.

-Performance Results: Figure 13 compares the throughput of CSMA/CN against PPR and 802.11.
+Performance Results: Fig. 15 compares the throughput of CSMA/CN scheme against PPR and 802.11-like schemes.
 Evidently, CSMA/CN offers improved throughput than the other two schemes.
-Specifically, from Figure 13(a), we observe that around 80% of the links achieve more than 2 Mbps throughput with CSMA/CN.
-In contrast, 80% of the links obtain less than 2 Mbps throughput under PPR and 802.11.
-Figure 13(b) zooms into the comparative performance of CSMA/CN and PPR.
-Each dot on the graph corresponds to a link, and the x and y axis values corresponds to throughputs achieved by PPR and CSMA/CN respectively.
-Since CSMA/CN "prevents" a collision, instead of "recovering" from it like PPR, the throughput of the links improve.
+Specifically, from Fig. 15(a), we observe that around 80% of the links achieve more than 2 Mbps throughput with CSMA/CN.
+In contrast, 80% of the links obtain less than 2-Mb/s throughput under PPR and 802.11.
+Fig. 15(b) zooms into the comparative performance of CSMA/CN and PPR.
+Each dot on the graph corresponds to a link, and the x- and y-axis values correspond to throughputs achieved by PPR and CSMA/CN, respectively.
+Since CSMA/CN "prevents" a collision, instead of "recovering" from it like PPR, the throughput of the links improves.
 The relative improvement ranges from 10% to 30%.

 We further analyze how PPR incurs relatively high retransmissions with respect to CSMA/CN.
-Figure 13(c) shows the fraction of successful bytes over the total number of bytes transmitted for each scheme.
+Fig. 15(c) shows the fraction of successful bytes over the total number of bytes transmitted for each scheme.
 Recall that CSMA/CN aborts transmission while PPR needs to retransmit the interfered chunk.
-Further, when the interference starts first, PPR looses the entire packet.
+Furthermore, when the interference starts first, PPR loses the entire packet.
 CSMA/CN, however, needs to retransmit only the bytes that were lost during the collision detection/notification operation.
-Thus wasted transmissions are fewer in CSMA/CN resulting in better overall throughput.
+Thus, wasted transmissions are fewer in CSMA/CN, resulting in better overall throughput.

-At higher rates, notification will have a relatively higher overhead, since it takes constant time.
-However, based on the example in Section 2.3, at 54 Mbps rate and 20 MHz bandwidth, this overhead amounts to less than 150 bytes.
-Therefore, when packets are of size 1500 bytes, aborting colliding transmissions is beneficial even at high rates.
-Moreover there is additional gain, particularly at high rates, from replacing the conventional ACK frame with the ACK signature.
-To understand CSMA/CN's gain at higher rates, we performed custom simulation.
-The simulator does not model the detailed properties of the wireless channel and simulates only hidden terminal collisions.
-We believe this is reasonable because our goal is to understand CSMA/CN's performance due to collisions induced by backoff and hidden terminals.
-Fig 14(a) shows the performance improvement over PPR for increasing collisions due to hidden terminals.
-Noticeably, throughput gain is similar at various rates.
-In denser networks, backoff induced collisions (when multiple nodes choose the same backoff) will be higher [15].
-Thus, with increasing number of nodes throughput gain over PPR increases (Figure 14(b)).
+At higher transmission bit rates, collision notification will have a relatively higher overhead since it takes constant time.
+However, based on the example in Section II-C, at 54-Mb/s rate and 20-MHz bandwidth, this overhead amounts to less than 150 B. Therefore, when packets are of size 1500 B, aborting colliding transmissions is beneficial even at high bit rates.
+Moreover, there is an additional gain, particularly at high rates, from replacing the conventional ACK frame with the ACK signature.
+To understand CSMA/CN's gain at higher rates, we performed a custom simulation.
+The simulator does not model the detailed characteristics of the wireless channel and simulates only collisions of overlapping transmissions.
+We believe this is reasonable because our goal is to understand CSMA/CN's relative performance due to collisions induced by backoff and hidden terminals.